6 Ways to Support Grieving Friends and Family During the Holidays

 OUR HOUSE Grief Support Center offers help for those in need during their grieving period.
 Most grievers make it through this grieving process one day at a time with the help of friends and family.
 If your grieving loved one is still having a hard time with a death months after the occurrence, this may be a sign that they should seek professional help.

 If you believe that your loved one needs help, do some research for them.
 Find grief counselors and support groups in their area.
-Pass the information that you find off to them, and offer to support them in any way that they need.
-Offer specific help with specific needs like watching the kids, giving rides to appointments and going with them to the grocery store.
+Pass the information you find off to them, and offer to support them in any way they need.
+Offer help with specific needs like watching the kids, giving rides to appointments, and going to the grocery store with them.
 For additional emotional support or guidance, contact OUR HOUSE Grief Support Center.
-May this holiday season bring you comfort, strength, peace, and hope.
+May this holiday season bring comfort, strength, peace, and hope.